Fei Yi: Appraisal

 Chen Shou, the third-century historian who wrote Fei Yi's biography in the Sanguozhi, praised Fei Yi for being compassionate, generous and charitable towards others.
 He gave credit to Fei Yi and Jiang Wan for following in Zhuge Liang's footsteps and pointed out that in doing so they managed to secure Shu's borders and maintain peace and harmony within Shu.
 However, he also criticised them for not putting in their best to govern a small state like Shu and keeping it safe.

 The fifth-century historian Pei Songzhi, who annotated the Sanguozhi, disagreed with Chen Shou's point of view.
 He argued that Fei Yi and Jiang Wan did well during their regencies when they refrained from making risky moves that could jeopardise Shu's future and when they successfully countered a Wei invasion and maintained peace within Shu's borders.
 He also pointed out that readers may find Chen Shou's concluding remarks confusing because Chen Shou did not provide any evidence to support his claim that Fei Yi and Jiang Wan did not put in their best to govern Shu and keep it safe.

 Despite being in a position of power and prestige, Fei Yi remained humble and always showed respect towards others.
 He had no excess wealth for himself and his family.
 His sons lived like commoners as they wore clothes of plain design, had simple meals, travelled on foot, and had no escorts to accompany them when they travelled.

 The Shu general Zhang Ni had noted that Fei Yi tended to be too good-natured and overly trusting of the people around him.
 He once warned Fei Yi: "In the past, Cen Peng commanded troops and Lai Xi wielded the staff of imperial authority; both of them were assassinated.
 In the present-day, you, General, occupy a position of great importance and power so you should learn from these historical examples and be more vigilant."
 As Zhang Ni foresaw, Fei Yi indeed met his end at the hands of the assassin Guo Xiu.

 The fourth-century historian Yu Xi commented in his Zhilin (志林) that it was a tragic irony that Fei Yi's positive attributes brought about his downfall: Fei Yi, being too open and generous, lowered his guard against people around him and failed to save himself from Guo Xiu, a defector from a rival state.

+Chang Qu, who wrote extensively about the history of the Sichuan region in the Chronicles of Huayang (Huayang Guo Zhi), praised Jiang Wan and Fei Yi for perpetuating Zhuge Liang's principles.
+Furthermore, for keeping the land of Shu Han safe while they were encircled by two bigger states rendering the weak as strong.
+He also recorded that the people of Shu named Zhuge Liang, Jiang Wan, Fei Yi and Dong Yun as the four heroic chancellors of their state.